Email Warmup

 Cons

-• Same tradeoff as other "bundled warm-up" platforms: warm-up may not be the main focus
+• Same tradeoff as other bundled platforms: warm-up may not be the main focus

-• Won't get the "best in-class" warm-up network
+• Won't get best-in-class warm-up network quality or controls

 9) Warmup Inbox

-• Warmup Inbox markets itself as a low-cost option and advertises "Only $15 per inbox." (when billed annually)
+Warmup Inbox markets itself as a low-cost option and advertises "Only $15 per inbox" when billed annually.
+It's a reasonable entry point if you're testing warm-up with a few inboxes.

 Pros